-This policy is intended to comply with the minimum requirements of the Drug-Free Schools and Communities Act of 1989 for all colleges in the District.
+This Policy is intended to comply with the minimum requirements of the DFSCA for all Colleges in the District.

-The following encompasses the District's Drug and Alcohol Abuse Prevention Program, which is applicable to all students and employees of Coastline Community College, Golden West College, Orange Coast College and District Office.
+The following encompasses the DAAPP, which is applicable to all students and employees of Coastline Community College, Golden West College, Orange Coast College and District Office.